flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

   - **32-bit registers**: This is a big step, considering the 6502 and Z80 only have 8-bit registers.
   - **16-bit ALU**: Meaning it needs extra cycles to compute arithmetic operation on 32-bit numbers, but it's fine on 16-bit/8-bit ones.
   - External **16-bit data bus**: As you can see, while this CPU has some '32-bit capabilities', it hasn't been designed to be a complete 32-bit machine.
 The width of this bus implies better performance when moving 16-bit data around.
-    - Interestingly enough, Motorola debuted a complete 32-bit CPU, the **68030**, two years before this console's release.
+    - Interestingly enough, Motorola debuted a complete 32-bit CPU, the **68020**, four years before this console's release.
 But I imagine costs would've skyrocketed had Sega chosen the latter chip.
   - **24‑bit address bus**.
 This means that up to 16 MB of memory can be accessed, but addresses are still interpreted as 32-bit values inside the CPU (the upper byte is just discarded).
 The bus is physically connected to:
     - 64 KB of RAM.
     - Cartridge ROM (up to 4 MB).